-In addition to providing the primary guarantee on FFELP student loans, guarantee agencies are charged, under the Higher Education Act, with responsibility for maintaining records on all loans on which they have issued a guarantee ("account maintenance"), assisting lenders to prevent default by delinquent borrowers ("default aversion"), post-default loan administration and collections and program awareness and oversight.
+In addition to providing the primary guarantee on FFELP student loans, guaranty agencies are charged, under the Higher Education Act, with responsibility for maintaining records on all loans on which they have issued a guarantee ("account maintenance"), assisting lenders to prevent default by delinquent borrowers ("default aversion"), post-default loan administration and collections and program awareness and oversight.
 These activities are funded by revenues from the following statutorily prescribed sources plus earnings on investments.

+Source Basis

-Source Basis Insurance Premium Up to 1% of the principal amount guaranteed, withheld from the proceeds of each loan disbursement Loan Processing and Origination Fee 0.40% of the principal amount guaranteed, paid by the U.S. Department of Education Account Maintenance Fee 0.10% of the original principal amount of loans outstanding, paid by the U.S. Department of Education Default Aversion Fee 1% of the outstanding amount of loans that were reported delinquent but did not default within 300 days thereafter, paid by transfers out of the Student Loan Reserve Fund Collection Retention Fee 23% of the amount collected on loans on which reinsurance has been paid (18.5% of the amount collected for a defaulted loan that is purchased by a lender for rehabilitation or consolidation), withheld from gross receipts
+Insurance Premium Up to 1% of the principal amount guaranteed, withheld from the proceeds of each loan disbursement

+Loan Processing and Origination Fee 0.40% of the principal amount guaranteed, paid by the U.S.

+Department of Education

+Account Maintenance Fee 0.10% of the original principal amount of loans outstanding, paid by the U.S. Department of Education delinquent but did not default within 300 days thereafter, paid by transfers out of the Student Loan Reserve Fund been paid (18.5% of the amount collected for a defaulted loan that is purchased by a lender for rehabilitation or consolidation), withheld from gross receipts